Table of Contents

 In Congress, we have now passed four relief packages to help families and workers: I first voted for The Coronavirus Preparedness and Response Act, a strong, bipartisan $8.3 billion emergency funding package.
 This helped health agencies to prepare for and prevent the spread of the coronavirus, and included a provision from my bill – the Small Business Relief From Communicable Disease Induced Economic Hardship Act of 2020, H.R.6040 to bring disaster relief loans for small businesses that have been impacted by COVID-19.

-The State Department is currently advising against all international travel for Americans.
-For more information on the State Department’s worldwide “Level 4” travel advisory, please see here.
+Travel Advisories related to COVID-19 vary by country.
+Full details from the State Department can be found here.
 If you are traveling, I encourage you to sign up for alerts through the State Department’s Smart Traveler Enrollment Program so you are easier to locate in case of an emergency.

 If you are a veteran and need assistance accessing Department of Veterans Affairs (VA) medical facilities, please visit www.va.gov/coronavirus for the most up to date information.
 Guidance for your facility’s operating status can be found through the facility locator here: https://www.va.gov/find-locations.
 If you are experiencing symptoms, please call medical facility or call MyVA311 (844-698-2311, press #3 to be connected).
 For more details, see my Veterans’ Resources page.